54wb/Openmmlab_Camp/README.md

 # Openmmlab_Camp
 This repo is homework for Openmmlab_AI_Camp

-the format of everyhw is:
+the format of every dir is:
       hw/
       |——base
       |————config